AbbVie-ComputationalGenomics/genetic-evidence-approval/README.md

 * first_added = earliest date a link between the MeSH heading and ensembl_id appeared in the source (this may differ from the date the association appeared because more than one association may have the same mapped MeSH term and ensembl_id)
 * symbol = HUGO/HGNC symbol for gene
 * xMHCGene = is the gene considered part of xMHC?
+##### Gene_standardization.tsv
+Maps gene symbols from Nelson et al. tables to ensembl ids where a suitable match could be found.
-##### Standardized_Nelson_Associations.tsv
+##### MeSH_standardization.tsv
-[Nelson et al. 2015](https://www.nature.com/articles/ng.3314) supplementary table 2, standardized to use 2017 MeSH and ensembl gene ids for comparison with new data.
+Maps MeSH as giving in the Nelson et al tables to 2017 MeSH headings.
+Note the terms with NA values, these are MeSH supplementary concepts.
+For compatible behavior with Nelson et al analysis we did not map them to MeSH headings.
 ##### indication_trait_similarity.tsv
 A matrix with MeSH terms mapped to Pharmaprojects indications as rows and MeSH terms mapped to genetically associated traits as columns with the entries being the similarity between the terms.
 ##### Target_properties.tsv